 Everything is within walking distance, although I don’t feel so comfortable walking around Santiago at night and I often end up getting a cab when I could comfortably walk home.
 In Buenos Aires there seemed to be a lot of police around, in Santiago you rarely see police once the sun goes down.
 Plus I keep meeting people with horror stories about being mugged at knife point, being hit when they don’t hand over enough money and that sort of thing, and that certainly changes your perception of the safety of the city.

-I had somebody try to rob me using the squirting liquid over you and then their mate comes to help clean you up (and rifle through your pockets whilst doing it) trick.
+I had somebody try to rob me using the squirting liquid over you whilst their mate comes to help clean you up (and rifle through your pockets whilst doing it) trick.
 I walked away from that one, however I lost my makeup bag from my backpack in a crowded shopping street (I guess it felt like a purse).
 Pickpocketing is a constant irritation.

 Did you know that Easter Island is part of Chile?
 It’s one of the remotest places on earth, reachable by a once daily 6 hour flight from Santiago (or once a week from Tahiti apparently too).
 I had a vague notion about spending the Easter holiday in Easter Island, however the trouble with only having one flight a day is that they can charge whatever they like for it, and what they like to charge is £815 return.
 I didn’t do it.